Black students, faculty: UNC needs self-examination on race | WTOP

 “It is hypocritical for this university to claim that Black lives matter, while disregarding the pain they have caused their own Black students and faculty,” said Julia Clark, vice president of the Black Student Movement.

 Hannah-Jones said Tuesday that she will turn down a faculty position at UNC and instead join Howard University as a tenured professor.
 Last year, she submitted her tenure application to UNC after being recruited by the dean of the journalism school.
-But the submission stalled after a major donor, for whom the journalism school is named, intervened and raised questions about her Pulitzer-winning work on The 1619 Project.
+But the submission was halted earlier this year by a trustee who vets the lifetime appointments because he had questions about her nonacademic background, university leaders have said.
+Major donor Walter Hussman Jr., for whom the journalism school is named, had also sent emails to university leaders raising questions about her Pulitzer-winning work on The 1619 Project.

 That work examines the legacy of slavery in the U.S. and has drawn backlash from conservative critics.
 Hannah-Jones was initially offered a contract position, despite her predecessors receiving tenure with their appointments.
 After weeks of mounting pressure, including protests led by the Black Student Movement, the school’s trustees voted last week to offer her tenure.